Why is my hen crowing? If this is a question you’ve asked yourself, then read on – you’re not alone!

-Most experienced chicken owners have had this experience – or at least one similar.
+Most experienced chicken owners have had this experience – or at least a similar one.
 You’re sitting in your living room, enjoying a cup of coffee while you listen to your hens cackle and chirp in the backyard coop.
 Then all of a sudden, a crow breaks through the morning area.

 A crow?
 Why is my hen crowing?

 Relax.
-You probably didn’t mistakenly receive a rooster in your chick order (although you may want to double check, since this does occasionally happen and it could be a rooster crow that you hear!).
+You probably didn’t mistakenly receive a rooster in your chick order (although you may want to double-check, since this does occasionally happen and it could be a rooster crow that you hear!).
 Chances are, your hen is crowing for another reason.

 The Pecking Order

 You are likely already familiar with the pecking order in chickens, but if not, now is a good time to brush up on it!
-The pecking order is an established order of dominance that makes itself clear very early on in a group of chickens’ lives.
-Whenever new chickens are introduced to the flock, the pecking order must be reestablished.
+The pecking order is an established order of dominance that makes itself clear very early on in a group of chickens.
+Whenever new chickens are introduced to the flock, the pecking order must be re-established.

-Often, hens will crow to establish their places in the pecking order.
-They do this to assert their dominance and establish a territory – just like roosters will.
+Often, a hen crows to establish her place in the pecking order.
+Hens do this to assert their dominance and establish a territory just like roosters will.
 If your hens are crowing, chances are, they’re on some sort of power trip and sporting a masculine trait.